XL636/end-to-end-medical-chatbot/README.md

 from langchain_pinecone import Pinecone to create a inference to Pinecone index
 '''
 '''
-Finally use RetrievalQA to combine llm and retriever
+Finally use RetrievalQA to combine llm and retriever, I am using LLM, you can use differnt Free LLM from Huggingface
 '''

+## Second Part